KardiaChain Reaches Market Cap of $141.97 Million (KAI)

-KardiaChain (CURRENCY:KAI) traded 1.6% lower against the dollar during the one day period ending at 21:00 PM Eastern on August 28th.
-In the last week, KardiaChain has traded 7.4% lower against the dollar.
-KardiaChain has a total market capitalization of $141.97 million and $1.20 million worth of KardiaChain was traded on exchanges in the last 24 hours.
-One KardiaChain coin can currently be purchased for about $0.0522 or 0.00000107 BTC on cryptocurrency exchanges.
+KardiaChain (CURRENCY:KAI) traded down 1.6% against the US dollar during the 24 hour period ending at 18:00 PM E.T. on August 29th.
+Over the last seven days, KardiaChain has traded down 7.4% against the US dollar.
+One KardiaChain coin can now be bought for $0.0522 or 0.00000107 BTC on major exchanges.
+KardiaChain has a total market cap of $141.97 million and $1.20 million worth of KardiaChain was traded on exchanges in the last 24 hours.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.